Pediatric Critical Care Medicine Fellowship

 If you have questions about the online application and interview process feel free to reach out to our program coordinator.

 Nationally, Pediatric Critical Care Fellowship programs use the ERAS application system.
-For our program the application period will begin July 5, 2023.
-Completed ERAS applications are screened and selected applicants are invited to meet with faculty, fellows and tour our facilities for virtual interviews on Zoom.
+For our program the application period will begin July 17, 2024.
+Completed ERAS applications are screened and selected applicants are invited to travel to Denver to meet with faculty, fellows and tour our facilities.
 The selection criteria are based on prior academic performance, the strength of clinical training and performance, and scholarly interests and pursuits.
 Letters of support from PCCM supervising physicians are strongly recommended.
-Our interview season begins in August and ends in November of 2023.
+Our interview season begins in August and ends in November of 2024.

 Fellow selection is accomplished by participation in the National Residency Matching Program Match service, which occurs in the fall each year.
 Applicants must be eligible for a Colorado medical license.
 International medical graduates must have a valid ECFMG (see below)